New York Transit Museum: Grand Central Gallery Annex and Store

-The New York Transit Museum Gallery Annex and Store opened on September 14, 1993 at Grand Central Terminal, in the terminal's main concourse.
+The New York Transit Museum Gallery Annex and Store opened on September 14, 1993, at Grand Central Terminal, in the terminal's main concourse.
 It houses a transit-oriented gift shop as well as a space for rotating temporary exhibitions.
-The Annex is the site of the Transit Museum's annual "Holiday Train Show", where an operating model train layout is displayed for the public.
+The Annex is the site of the Transit Museum's annual Holiday Train Show, where an operating model train layout is displayed for the public.
 While there is an admission fee at the Transit Museum's main Brooklyn Heights location, entrance to the Annex is free.
 The main Brooklyn Heights location also has its own gift shop, which is accessible outside of the museum's paid area.
+An additional gift store is available within the headquarters of the MTA, at 2 Broadway in Lower Manhattan.

 Archives

 Documents, photographs, and artifacts are stored both in the Transit Museum and in the nearby Archives, adding to the goal of preserving the legacy of transportation in New York.
 Historians and researchers who wish to visit the Archives are able to do so through the museum.
+Some objects from the museum's archive can be viewed on the New York Transit Museum's Online Collections platform.
 Some images from their collection can also be seen on Historypin.